-The ADAV801's ADC section is implemented using a second-order multibit (5 bits) Σ - Δ modulator.
-The modulator is sampled at either half of the ADC MCLK rate (modulator clock = $128 \times f_s$) or one-quarter of the ADC MCLK rate (modulator clock = $64 \times f_s$).
+The ADAV803's ADC section is implemented using a secondorder multibit (5 bits) Σ - Δ modulator.
+The modulator is sampled at either half of the ADC MCLK rate (modulator clock = 128 × f_s) or one-quarter of the ADC MCLK rate (modulator clock = 64 × f_s).
 The digital decimator consists of a Sinc^5 filter followed by a cascade of three half-band FIR filters.
 The Sinc decimates by a factor of 16 at 48 kHz and by a factor of 8 at 96 kHz.
 Each of the half-band filters decimates by a factor of 2.

 Figure 23 shows the details of the ADC section.
 By default, the ADC assumes that the MCLK rate is 256 times the sample rate.
 The ADC can be clocked by a number of different clock sources to control the sample rate.
 MCLK selection for the ADC is set by Internal Clocking Control Register 1 (Address 0x76).
-The ADC provides an output word of up to 24 bits in resolution in twos complement format.
-The output word can be routed to either the output ports, the sample rate converter, or the S/PDIF digital transmitter.
+The ADC provides an output word of up to 24 bits of resolution in twos complement format.
+The output word can be routed to the output ports, the sample rate converter, or the S/PDIF digital transmitter.